CPC Test Prep2 min read

 • Modifier list inside the front cover

 Reading questions is not the same as answering 100 questions in 4 hours.
-Use the practice exam in this bonus to:
+Use timed mocks to:

-• Time yourself: ~2 minutes 24 seconds per question
+• Pace yourself: ~2 minutes 24 seconds per question

 • Mark and skip — never lose 8 minutes on a single question